News from the AI & ML world

 • www.marktechpost.com: Google AI Releases Standalone NotebookLM Mobile App with Offline Audio and Seamless Source Integration.

-• THE DECODER: Google launches NotebookLM mobile app for Android and iOS
+• 9to5Mac: Google launches NotebookLM mobile app for Android and iOS

 Joe Green@AI News //